Degree Requirements and Academic Regulations (SOH)

 Students who complete an honors thesis must make a formal presentation summarizing the main findings of their research and demonstrate their deep understanding of their topic before a faculty committee at the end of senior year.
 If the thesis and the presentation are deemed acceptable, a notation will be placed on the student’s transcript.

 Graduating with Honors in Global Health requires completion of the Global Health curriculum with the addition of the thesis.
 Students who complete an acceptable Honors Thesis and all other requirements for the Global Health major will graduate with a B.S. in Global Health with Honors.

 Qualified applicants may be admitted to the Reserve Officers Training Corps (ROTC) of the United States Army, which supports a unit on the Georgetown Campus.
-Students complete the nursing major as well as required courses in military science.
+Students complete their SOH major as well as required courses in military science.
 Graduates serve as commissioned officers in the U.S. Army Nurse Corps for their obligation period, with consideration of choice of location and clinical assignment.
 Air Force and Naval units are available at neighboring institutions.
-For further information, please visit here: https://bulletin.georgetown.edu/cross_school#ArmyROTC

 7. Application for the Degree

 Degrees are awarded three times a year: in May, August, and December.
-Seniors must file an application for the degree in the NHS Office of Student Academic Affairs.
-The last day to file for a May degree is February 1; for an August degree, August 1; for a December degree, November 1.
+Seniors must file an application for the degree in the SOH Office of Student Academic Affairs by the appropriate deadline.
 Failure to apply for the degree may necessitate the postponement of graduation.

-Diplomas are distributed at Commencement in May.
+Diplomas are sent in the mail to students following Commencement.
 Those students who graduate in August may participate in the previous May Commencement, providing that they have no more than 6 remaining credits to complete.
 Those who graduate in December may participate in the following May Commencement.
-Student may elect to have their diplomas mailed to their homes in the summer following the completion of the degree.